 Advisory Services Panel Proposes Equitable, Healthy, & Inclusive Community Development in Sacramento, CA

-From September 23-28, 2018 ULI convened a group of member experts in South Sacramento, CA for a parks and open space Advisory Services Panel supported by the 10-Minute Walk Campaign.
+From September 23-28, 2018 ULI convened a group of expert panelists in South Sacramento, CA for a parks and open space Advisory Services Panel supported by the 10 Minute Walk Campaign.
 The panelists worked with panel sponsors, Sacramento Area Council of Governments, Sacramento Municipal Utility District, Sacramento Area Municipal Air Quality District, and Sacramento Regional Transit, to provide recommendations on how to retrofit and revitalize South Sacramento’s transit-adjacent neighborhoods into transit-oriented neighborhoods, with active transportation connections and vibrant public spaces.
-The final presentation is available here.
+The final report and presentation is now available.

 Panelists recommended building denser mixed-income and mixed-use multifamily housing, developing green multi-modal transportation network to improve “last-mile” options, and creating parks and community gathering spaces along an auto-oriented commercial corridor.
 Panelists also provided recommendations to jump-start jobs and entrepreneurship and to strengthen leadership and collaboration between community groups and government agencies.
 Review a summary on the panel and its recommendations here:

 “Planning for Equitable Transit-Oriented Development in Sacramento,” Urban Land, November 12, 2018.

 Advisory Services Panel Proposes Green, Multi-modal, Equitable Development for Freeway Lid in St. Paul, MN